steward-fu/mmiyoo/README.md

 b).
 Create Partition 1 with FAT32 format c).
 Create 'root' and 'dev' folders in root of Partition 1 d).
 Copy 'mininit' to root of Partition 1 e).
-Copy 'rootfs' to root of Partition 1
+Copy 'rootfs.squashfs' to root of Partition 1
 ```
 3. Flash kernel to MicroSD
 ```